Biology and Regulatory Permitting Director

 Hope has extensive experience with wetland permitting pursuant to Sections 401 and 404 of the Clean Water Act.
-She has also prepared endangered species “incidental take permit” applications pursuant to Section 7 of the FESA and Section 2081 of the CESA, as well as prepared Streambed Alteration Agreement applications pursuant to Section 1602 of the California Fish and Game Code.
-Hope has prepared numerous Biological Resources Analysis Reports in support of the CEQA review of projects throughout the Bay Area.
+She has prepared endangered species “incidental take permit” applications pursuant to Section 7 of the FESA, Section 2081 of the CESA, and Streambed Alteration Agreement applications pursuant to Section 1602 of the California Fish and Game Code.
+Hope has also prepared numerous Biological Resources Analysis Reports supporting the CEQA review of projects throughout the Bay Area.
 She has conducted many wetland delineations, crafted wetland creation and riparian restoration plans, performed restoration and mitigation monitoring and conducted construction monitoring in sensitive habitats.

 Master of Science, Biology, California State University, Hayward

 Bachelor of Science, Biology and Environmental Studies, Tufts University

 Professional Wetland Scientist, 2021, Society of Wetland Scientists Professional Certification Program

 U.S. Army Corps of Engineers Wetland Delineation Certification Training Program